Ensembl/ensembl-prodinf-datachecks/README_db.rst

 ```
 An example can be found in `server_uris.json.example`.

-Note that you can leave `instance/db_config.py` empty, and use the defaults found in db_config.py, or override them at run time with environment variables.
+Note that you can leave instance files empty, and use the defaults found in db_config.py, or override them at run time with environment variables.

 The following environment variables are supported:
 * SERVER_URIS_FILE - path to JSON file containing server details